Cognitive Behavioural Hypnotherapy and how it can help you

 People end up over-eating for many reasons.
 It’s possible that you’ve already tried conventional diets, like low carb, calorie counting or food replacement bars and shakes, but either it’s not worked or you’ve put weight back on again later.
 Part of the process of creating a new ‘healthy eating approach’ is to identify what causes you to go off the rails so you can manage your new healthy lifestyle without relapse.

-- Three to six one-hour sessions of CBH to establish new patterns.
-Homework in between sessions allows you to experience new habits, build your confidence and identify strategies that help you to avoid going off the rails.
+Three to six one-hour sessions of CBH to establish new patterns.
+Homework in between sessions allows you to experience new habits, build your confidence and identify strategies that help you to maintain your weightloss and avoid relapsing.
 Things should start changing from the first session.
-Sessions are charged at my standard rate – see below.
+Sessions are charged at my standard rate – see below

 I work with you to identify the triggers for your habits and find different strategies for coping that are more positive and productive.
 Hypnotherapy can help to install these new, more positive, habits in an easy way, so that you don’t have to be constantly vigilant but you are naturally guided into the new behaviour next time the trigger happens.